SharkazFR/CTF20K/SparkOfHope/README.md

 We can see the username "sparkSaslUser" meaning that we're dealing with SASL (Simple Authentication and Security Layer) auth in Spark application.
 The algorithm being "md5-sess" suggests that this is SASL DIGEST-MD5.

 Searching for SASL MD5 RFC leads us to [RFC2831](https://datatracker.ietf.org/doc/html/rfc2831) which is about "Using Digest Authentication as a SASL Mechanism".
 Basically, this authentication method relies on both client and server calculating a response value from certain parameters exchanged and the password.
-The client then sends this response value and if it matches the on expected by the server, the client is authenticated.
+The client then sends this response value and if it matches the one expected by the server, the client is authenticated.

 According to the documentation, the response value depends on: